Nodes in Blazor Sankey Diagram

 -

-: Determines the alignment of nodes.
-Options include:- Left: Aligns nodes to the left edge of the layout.
+Alignment: Controls node alignment options:- Left: Aligns nodes to the left edge of the layout.

 - Top: Aligns nodes to the top edge of the layout.

-- Stretch: Stretches the nodes across the layout to fill available space.
+- Stretch: Stretches nodes to fill available space.

 -

-: Defines the spacing around nodes to prevent overlapping with other elements. -
+Padding: Defines spacing around nodes to prevent overlap with other elements. -

 <SankeyNodeSettings